WorldWideWebster/github.io/Projects/Guitars/AriaProII_Knight_Warrior.md

 ## Clean Up
 Noticing the guitar could use a good cleanup and setup, I disassembled everything.
 I filled some of the dents, cracks, and scratches with CA glue, and buffed the paint to a shine.
+I resoldered all of the broken and bad connections.
+What I originally thought was a coil tap is instead a tone bypass.
 I added a few layers of homemade shielding paint.
 I added copper shielding tape to the back of the pickguard.
 I leveled, crowned, and buffed the frets.
 I oiled the fretboard.
 Then reassembled it all.

 This guitar plays like a dream.
 It stays in tune, has a unique tone, a comfortable neck, and is pretty light.
 The sound of it reminds me of my college years, where it was one of my main